 How to Download Your Facebook Data:

-- Go to Settings & Privacy → Settings.
+- Access the Menu icon in the Facebook app and go to Settings & Privacy → Settings.

-- Scroll to the “Your Information” section and tap Download Your Information.
+- Scroll down to the “Your Information” header and select Download Your Information.

 Method 4: Check Your Phone’s Camera Roll